 If you have reduced kidney function the removal of excess fluid can become problematic.
-Your doctor or nurse may prescribe medication to try and increase the amount of urine you pass and they may also ask you to restrict your fluid intake.
+Your doctor or nurse may prescribe medication to try and increase the amount of urine you pass and they may also ask you to reduce your fluid intake.

 Control your thirst by cutting down on salt

-Reading food labels can you help to identify foods that are high in salt, and allow you to compare products in order to choose the lower-salt option.
+Reading food labels can help you to identify foods that are high in salt, and allow you to compare products in order to choose the lower-salt option.
 In general:

 - a product with more than 1.5g of salt per 100g is HIGH in salt

 - a product with 0.3g of salt or less per 100g is LOW in salt.

 The British Heart Foundation Taking control of food portions and labels leaflet includes a handy food labelling card you can keep in your wallet and refer to when you're food shopping.

 Where possible, cooking from fresh rather than using processed foods or ‘ready meals’ will help you reduce your salt intake.

 For example, a jar of shop-bought tomato pasta sauce contains 0.7g salt per 100g compared to just 0.02g per 100g of homemade sauce using tinned tomatoes, onion, garlic and herbs.
 A slice of ham can contain 0.5g salt compared to 0.05g of the same amount of roasted chicken.

 Herbs and spices can be used to give flavour to food, but salt substitutes such as Losalt are not recommended as they are high in potassium, which is not suitable for many kidney patients.